loudnumbers/ufo/README.md

 - out 2: longitude (0-10V)
 - out 3: distance from your position to ISS (0-10V) - only if enabled in script

+## Thanks

+To Jonathan Snyder for endless sound design and code help To Alanza for the emulation of erbeverb reverb
+To Eric Skogen for the [Supercollider supersaw code](https://gist.github.com/audionerd/fe50790b7601cba65ddd855caffb05ad) To Monome and the Norns community for everything <3

 ## Changelog

 ### v1.0